brunorijsman/rift-python/doc/command-line-interface.md

 The valid values for the <i>level</i> parameter are <b>undefined</b>, <b>leaf</b>, <b>leaf-to-leaf</b>,
 <b>superspine</b>, or an integer non-negative number.

-These <i>level</i> values are mapped to the paramaters in the protocol specification as follows:
+These <i>level</i> values are mapped to the parameters in the protocol specification as follows:

 | <i>level</i> value | LEAF_ONLY | LEAF_2_LEAF | TOP_OF_FABRIC_FLAG | CONFIGURED_LEVEL |
 | --- | --- | --- | --- | --- |